eb3ev/evutils/README.md

-# Evutils
+# evutils

 Utilitiy POSIX shell scripts for linux.

-These scripts serve as a wrapper for several programs to add additional functionality or improve ease of use.
+These scripts serve as a wrapper for several programs to add additional functionality or to improve ease of use.

-Documentation can be found inside the scripts inside `src`.
+Documentation can be found within the scripts inside `src`.

 ## Features